Boeing 737 MAX freeze divides suppliers into haves and have-nots

 Engine-makers have a silver lining, however.

-CFM International, a joint venture between General Electric Co (GE.N) and France’s Safran (SAF.PA), makes engines for Boeing and rival Airbus.
+CFM International, a joint venture between General Electric Co and France’s Safran, makes engines for Boeing and rival Airbus.
 A slowdown for CFM means extra time to iron out recent snags in the production of new technology.

 “That’s good news for Airbus,” one of the sources said.

 Airbus Chief Commercial Officer Christian Scherer said it could take more engines from CFM but was neutral on the choice of engines by airlines.
-Sources say Airbus now plans on the basis of a 55% of A320 engines coming from CFM, rather than an even split between CFM and competitor Pratt & Whitney (UTX.N).
+Sources say Airbus now plans on the basis of 55% of A320 engines coming from CFM, rather than an even split between CFM and competitor United Technologies’ Pratt & Whitney.

 Reporting by Eric M. Johnson in Seattle and Tim Hepher in Paris; Additional reporting by Ankit Ajmera, Tracy Rucinski; Editing by Lisa Shumaker and Emelia Sithole-Matarise